Frequently Asked Questions

 - How long will a Reiff Preheat System last?

 All of our systems are built rugged to withstand extreme hot and cold environments.
 We use Teflon insulated wiring and silicone coated fiberglass sleeving for high heat resistance and long life.
 Our heaters have proven to be extremely reliable.
-In fact, we are so confident in them that we increased the warranty to FIVE YEARS, which is unmatched by any competitor.
+In fact, we are so confident in them that we increased the warranty to FIVE YEARS.

 Our HotBand cylinder heaters have been on the market since 8/1/96.
 With about 100,000 units now in the field, they have proven to be extremely durable and trouble free.